vshakitskiy/wskiy.de/writing/Making my own web server.md

 })
 ```

-This worked quite nicely for a simple HTTP web framework, but I was not satisfied, and I knew no one would pick Sakura as their web framework among hundreds of better options.
-That’s when I gave up on this project and fell off the radar for quite some time.
+This worked quite nicely for a simple HTTP web framework, but I was not satisfied, and I knew no one would pick `sakura` as their web framework among hundreds of better options.
+That's when I gave up on this project and fell off the radar for quite some time.
 After a few months, I changed my language preferences and stopped touching TypeScript for a while.
 But in the end, I still had no interesting projects to include on my resume… until recently!

-### Developing a web server with Gleam
+## Developing a web server with Gleam

 While attempting to build a simple infrastructure with microservices and gRPC in Go, I realized I lacked knowledge of topics that even a beginner should know for my future role.
 This was concerning.
 If I want to be a good developer, I should know a lot about how computers work internally and how devices communicate over a network.
 And what could be better than studying a topic by building a cool project related to it?
 So I came back to build a web development tool again, but this time something more low level: a web server.

 Remember I said I changed my language preferences?
-Besides trying out Go, I’ve been actively using a statically typed functional programming language that is part of the Erlang ecosystem, called Gleam.
+Besides trying out *Go*, I've been actively using a statically typed functional programming language that is part of the *Erlang* ecosystem, called [*Gleam*](https://gleam.run).
 I instantly fell in love with it, and my first thoughts were like: “Wow, it’s so simple and yet I can build everything with it!”
 Sure, it’s young and not as popular as other technologies, and as an intern-level student there are no job positions I can apply to related to Gleam, but I locked in on using it for my projects, or at least actively peeking into the Discord community, where people were showing cool projects they built using this language.
 And I wanted to post something too.

-That’s where I decided to kill two birds with one stone: I would build a web server with Gleam while sharing the progress with the community on Discord.
-That is how I started working on `ewe`, the fluffy Gleam web server.
-Since the 1.0 release of the language happened only a year ago, the Gleam ecosystem is not strong yet, so there are a lot of opportunities to develop packages for many topics, including web servers.
-Right now (as far as I know, reach out to me if I’m wrong) there is only one web server for the Erlang target called `mist`.
+That's where I decided to kill two birds with one stone: I would build a web server with *Gleam* while sharing the progress with the community on Discord.
+That is how I started working on [***ewe***](https://github.com/vshakitskiy/ewe), the fluffy *Gleam* web server.
+Since the 1.0 release of the language happened only a year ago, the *Gleam* ecosystem is not strong yet, so there are a lot of opportunities to develop packages for many topics, including web servers.
+Right now (as far as I know, reach out to me if I'm wrong) there is only one pure Gleam web server for the *Erlang* target called [*mist*](https://github.com/rawhat/mist).
 This creates a situation where everything depends on a single package, and no friendly competition pushes it toward faster and stronger progression with new features.
 This is something I also plan to address: create a friendly competitor that will lead to more active development on the web server side.

-### So, what really is a web server?
+## So, what really is a web server?

 To answer this, we need to understand how devices like a client and server communicate.
-The most popular way is via a socket.
-It’s a simple communication channel through which two programs communicate over a network.
-A server program creates a socket at a certain port, which is a particular entry point on the host computer, and waits until a client requests a connection.
+The most popular way is via a *socket*.
+It's a simple communication channel through which two programs communicate over a network.
+A server program creates a socket at a certain *port*, which is a particular entry point on the host computer, and waits until a client requests a connection.
 When the connection is established, the server creates input and output streams to the socket and begins sending and receiving messages.
 The client also creates a socket and attempts to make a connection to the server at the provided address and port where the service exists.
 In the same way as the server, it creates input and output streams to the socket.
 After communication, the client is usually responsible for closing the connection, though the server can also close it if needed.
-On top of sockets, engineers created standardized sets of rules, also known as transport protocols like TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
-There is a huge difference between them, and we will look at TCP since it is essential for the web, email systems, and more.
+On top of sockets, engineers created standardized sets of rules, also known as *transport protocols* like *TCP* (Transmission Control Protocol) and *UDP* (User Datagram Protocol).
+There is a huge difference between them, and we will look at *TCP* since it is essential for the web, email systems, and more.

-TCP is a connection-oriented protocol.
+*TCP* is a connection-oriented protocol.
 It means that devices should establish a connection before transmitting data and should close the connection after transmitting all the data.
 It is reliable as it guarantees the delivery of data to the destination.
-The connection is established with a three-way handshake: SYN (Synchronize), SYN-ACK (Synchronize-Acknowledge), ACK (Acknowledge).
+The connection is established with a [*three-way handshake*](https://www.geeksforgeeks.org/computer-networks/tcp-3-way-handshake-process/).
 During this handshake the client and server exchange initial sequence numbers and confirm the connection establishment.
-After that they are ready to send packets of data as they please.
-TCP is used by other popular protocols that describe the structure of requests and responses, like HTTP, which is the main gear of the whole web ecosystem we have nowadays.
+After that they are ready to send packets of data as they please. *TCP* is used by other popular protocols that describe the structure of requests and responses, like *HTTP*, which is the main gear of the whole web ecosystem we have nowadays.

-Coming back to the question of a web server, it is a program that runs on a server device and handles requests from clients using HTTP or HTTPS.
-With that in mind, I will move forward on how `ewe` was built, from zero to probably production-ready software.
+Coming back to the question of a web server, it is a program that runs on a server device and handles requests from clients using *HTTP* or *HTTPS*.
+With that in mind, I will move forward on how *ewe* was built, from zero to probably production-ready software.

-### Receiving packets & parsing HTTP
+## Receiving packets & parsing HTTP

-I began by choosing how to work with TCP.
-The best option was to use the “glisten” package that provides a supervisor over a pool of socket acceptors.
-It also has support for TLS (Transport Layer Security), which is used for HTTPS.
-This way the TCP handshake and the whole connection were handled with ease, so I could work on all the interesting web server features.
+I began by choosing how to work with *TCP*.
+The best option was to use the [*glisten*](https://github.com/rawhat/glisten) package that provides a supervisor over a pool of *socket acceptors*.
+It also has support for *TLS* (Transport Layer Security), which is used for *HTTPS*.
+This way the *TCP* handshake and the whole connection were handled with ease, so I could work on all the interesting web server features.

 My first challenge was parsing received packets.
-I implemented my own parser to handle converting raw bytes into HTTP request parts: request line, headers, and body (including chunked transfer encoding).
-Here’s what the initial concept looked like:
+I implemented my own parser to handle converting raw bytes into *HTTP* request parts: request line, headers, and body (including *chunked transfer encoding*).
+Here's what the initial concept looked like:

 ```gleam
 import gleam/bytes_tree